dmbarbour/glas/docs/GlasDesign.md

 ### Lists, Arrays, Queues, Binaries

 Sequential structure in glas is usually encoded as a list.
-A list is either a `(head, tail)` pair or a leaf node, similar in style to Lisp or Scheme lists.
+A list is either a `(head, tail)` pair or a leaf node, a non-algebraic encoding similar in style to Lisp or Scheme lists.

         type List a = (a * List a) | ()

          /\
         1 /\     the list [1,2,3]
          2 /\
           3  ()

 Direct representation of lists is inefficient for many use-cases, such as random access, double-ended queues, or binaries.
 To enable lists to serve many sequential data roles, lists are often represented under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
 This involves extending the 'Node' type described earlier with logical concatenation and array or binary fragments.